-- When performance is specific to a particular program - Total execution time is a consistent summary of performance - For a given architecture performance comes from: 1) increases in clock rate (without adverse CPI affects) 2) improvements in processor organization that lower CPI 3) compiler enhancements that lower CPI and/or instruction count - Pitfall: Expecting improvements in one aspect of a machine's performance to affect the total performance - You should not always believe everything you read!
+- When performance is specific to a particular program - O Total execution time is a consistent summary of performance - For a given architecture performance comes from: - 1) increases in clock rate (without adverse CPI affects) - 2) improvements in processor organization that lower CPI - 3) compiler enhancements that lower CPI and/or instruction count - Pitfall: Advertized improvements in one aspect of a machine's performance affect the total performance - You can't believe everything you read!
 So read carefully!